-The Cost Sharing for Emergency Services, Post-Stabilization Care, and Urgent Care outside the Service Area that you receive from a Non-Network Provider is the Cost Sharing required for the same Services provided by a Network Provider as described in the "Schedule of Benefits" section.
+The Cost Sharing for Emergency Services, Post-Stabilization Care, and Urgent Care outside the Service Area that you receive from a Non-Network Provider is the Cost Sharing required for the same Services provided by a Network Provider.
 Your required Cost Sharing will be subtracted from any payment made to you or the Non-Network Provider.

-Section 9.
+Section 10.
 Definitions